openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

        :width: 80%

 #.
 Activate the plugin and fill configuration fields with correct values:

-    *   Select the Contrail packages distribution: OpenContrail from plugin package or proprietary Contrail packages from Juniper.

     *   AS number for BGP Gateway nodes communication: (defaults to 64512).